RaijmakersH/az900-labs/Instructions/Walkthroughs/09-Create a VM with a Template.md

 In this task, we will browse the Azure QuickStart gallery and deploy a template that creates a virtual machine.

-1. In a browser, go to https://aka.ms/QuickstartTemplates.
-This link will take you to the QuickStart Template gallery.
+1. Within the lab environment, open a new browser window, and enter T https://azure.microsoft.com/en-us/resources/templates/?azure-portal=true.
 In the gallery you will find a number of popular and recently updated templates.
 These templates automate deployment of Azure resources, including installation of popular software packages.

-2. Browse through the many different types of templates that are available.
+Browse through the many different types of templates that are available.

 3. Select the **Deploy a simple Windows VM**